Flotomate/product_docs/source/admin/admin-user-management/preference.rst

     :align: center
     :alt: figure 28.1

+**Allow Requesters to Report a Request with Location**: :ref:`Learn More <Location Specific Options in Admin>`

 **Allow Technician for Do Not Disturb mode:**

 Turning this option allows Technicians to globally mark them unavailable for assignment of Request tickets through Auto Assignment.
 This option is only available on the Technician portal.
 Learn more about :ref:`Technician Profile <pro-edit-profile>`.

+**Auto Identify User of the Asset**:

+Enabling this option allows the system to automatically assign an asset to a requester based on the Logon Name provided in the system.
+The Logon Name is the workstation username which is provided when registering a requester.
+When an asset is discovered, it is matched with a requester using the Logon Name.
+You can find the username in Windows 10 from Control Panel >> User Accounts.

+Related Topics: :ref:`Adding a Requester <Add Requestors Individually>`.

+.. note:: Technicians are by default requesters, and you can configure the Logon Name there.

+**Auto Identify Location of the Asset**: :ref:`Learn More <Location Specific Options in Admin>`